2020 TWI Writing Competition

 • Do not include your name anywhere on the manuscript

-• Format: Times New Roman, 12 point, left aligned, double line spacing, indent each first line, page number top right, one space after full stop, ‘single quotations’ for dialogue, no underline, no extra line between paragraphs.
-Your entry can be submitted in a Word or PDF format.
+• Format: Times New Roman, 12 point, left aligned, double line spacing, indent each first line, page number bottom right, one space after full stop, ‘single quotations’ for dialogue, no underline, no extra line between paragraphs.
+Please submit your entry in a Word format.